polymorphic92/PD-workflow/PITCHME.md

 ![gif](imgs/linting/perl-vscode-linting.gif)
 ---

-### Navigation/Presentation
+### Customization
 +++
 ### Q/A
-* What do you look for in Navigation/Presentation in Applications
+* Do customization your Applications/tools in your "Workflow"
-* How do you configure Applications
+* How do you customization them

 Note: